ibm-cloud-docs/assistant-data/dialog-tips.md

 ## Viewing API call details
 {: #dialog-tips-inspect-api}

-As you test your dialog with the "Try it out" pane, you might want to know what the underlying API calls look like that are being returned from the service.
+As you test your dialog with the **Try it out** pane, you might want to know what the underlying API calls look like that are being returned from the service.
 You can use the developer tools provided by your web browser to inspect them.

 From Chrome, for example, open the Developer tools.
 Click the Network tool.
 The Name section lists multiple API calls.
 Click the message call associated with your test utterance, and then click the Response column to see the API response body.
 It lists the intents and entities that were recognized in the user input with their confidence scores, and the values of context variables at the time of the call.
 To view the response body in structured format, click the Preview column.